AkramDevelopment/IMX_BACKEND_MINTING/README.md

 ## Contact me

-If you have any kind of issues getting this to work feel free to send me a DM on discord Akram | Fantasy Labs#8840 Or join my projects discord channel,
+If you have any kind of issues getting this to work feel free to send me a DM on discord Akram | Fantasy Labs#8840 Or join my projects discord channel : https://discord.gg/xqAeEjGQ2H